Leopard made the animals hoe his fields.

-The animals worked very hard and grew thirsty, so Leopard agreed to go fetch some water.
+Working hard, the animals grew thirsty, so Leopard agreed to bring them water.

-After Leopard left, Tortoise shouted, "It's foolish to work for Leopard who killed our mothers and fathers."
+After Leopard left, Tortoise said, "We're fools to work for Leopard who killed our mothers and fathers."

-Then Tortoise hid in a bush and when Leopard came back, he repeated, "It's foolish to work for Leopard who killed our mothers and fathers."
+Then Tortoise hid in a bush.
+He waited until Leopard returned and then shouted in an eerie, booming voice, "You're fools to work for Leopard who killed your mothers and fathers."

-"A divine voice has spoken!" the animals shouted, and they threw their hoes at Leopard and ran off.
+Amazed, the animals exclaimed, "A divine voice has spoken!"
+They all threw their hoes at Leopard and ran off.

 Inspired by: "The Leopard and His Farm" in Thirty-Two Folk-Tales of the Edo-Speaking Peoples of Nigeria (published in Folklore) by Northcote W. Thomas, 1920.